Bankoga/golem/docs/catch_22/15_afterlogic.md

 Thank you again!
 I am very grateful for this opportunity to speak to The Abyss.
 The Abyss always listens, but one must listen very careful to hear it's response.
-Lest it simply sneak up on thee
+Lest it simply sneak upon thee